 However, unless you’re efficiently monitoring your live chat, it’s difficult to find out what’s working and what isn’t.
 Without a clear cut live chat strategy to grow your business, how can you improve it?

-To help, we share the six key metrics you should track to measure your live chat performance.
+But, let’s look at the key metrics you’ll want to measure to understand your live chat performance.

-Here are 6 key metrics that you need to measure to understand the effectiveness of your live chat system:
+Here are 6 key metrics that you need to measure to understand the effectiveness of your live chat tool:

 One key metric for qualifying your live chat performance is the number of chats you receive on a daily, weekly and monthly basis.